 557. Horses with a Palomino base coat and other qualifying characteristics as required in Rule(s) 503-506 but are ineligible for regular registration due to excessive body white as outlined in Rule(s) 503.
 B 3 and Rule 512 A-E may be eligible for Palomino Bred registration under this clause, regardless of sire/dam color when both sire and dam are ineligible for regular registry.
-Registration requirements for Additional Eligible Palomino Bred registry that must be met are Rule(s) 521, 552, 553, 555 and 556.
+Registration requirements for Additional Eligible Palomino Bred registry that must be met are Rule(s) 521, 552, 553, 555 and 556 or registered by, means of the Unregistered Palomino Colored Horses option.